 Here, the mountain peak of Hermannsdalstinden rises up to 1,029 meters (3,375 ft.) and offers the most breathtaking scenic backdrop in all the Lofoten.
 It is by far most stunning hiking trail in Norway.
 While it may not impress in the sheer vertical drop of its peak, it does so with endless sprawling views of the Lofoten.
 This is a must do on your Norway itinerary.

 Reinebringen offers one of the most breathtaking views of the fishing village of Reine and the Lofoten archipelago.
 Although, a relatively modest peak (448 meters) and very short hike (4 kilometers); the technical terrain the trail meanders through, borders on being a mountain climbing route.

 3 – Geiranger to Skagefla Farm

 A must do hike Norway!
 Situated in the UNESCO heritage site of Geirangerfjord.
 It provides stunning views of the amazing Seven Sister waterfall as it plunges deep into the Geirangerfjord below.
-Combined this with the improbable medieval farms on mountain ledges and makes this hike one of the most memorable experiences on your Norway adventures.
+Combined this with the improbable medieval farms on mountain ledges and makes this hike one of the most memorable experiences of your Norway adventures.

 You can hike directly from Geiranger to the farm or you can take the water taxi and climb the dizzying steps to Skagefla.
 The iconic view of the Seven Sisters Waterfall and sky-high farms awaits.

 4 – Trolltunga

-Like the Preiskestolen, Trolltunga is one of the most breathtaking scenic cliffs in Norway.
+Like the Preiskestolen, Trolltunga has one of the most breathtaking scenic cliffs in Norway.
 Trolltunga (Troll’s Tongue), hovers at around 700 meters above the lake Ringedalsvatnet.
 The trail is difficult and is sometimes confounded by snow and the elements.
 It starts in Skjeggedal and meanders through the high mountains for a 23-kilometer round trip.

 5 -Preikestolen (Pulpit Rock)